Teaching Character, Being Civilized, & Learning To Write While Having Fun

 Hi Kids!
 If you want your fables published on KidsFables, please insert spaces between sentences, start sentences with capital letters, and divide your fable into paragraphs.
 You may choose to text on your mobile device using bad grammar, but you may not write fables for KidsFables using that style.
 Responsible teachers and parents will discourage such errors.

-You can search to find a fable written by you or a friend.
+You can use the search function on the KidsFables’ menu to find a fable written by you or a friend.
 You can search for fables on any subject.
 You can search for fables with any animals or characters.
 You can search for a fable written by someone you know or someone from any country.
 Please enter a word or two from the title, your name, an author’s name, or any location.

 About Fables That Kids Write & Submit

 Fables submitted will be reviewed for suitability of language and content.
 If accepted for publication, fables and stories remain the property of the author and receive a by-line.
 We sometimes receive fables that are incomplete, contain incorrect grammar and syntax errors, and make little sense.

 Kids can learn and improve their writing by working with parents and teachers to bring their fables to high standards.
 Please click here for tips on writing a good fable.
 Kids may submit rough drafts and our staff teachers will be happy to review them for publication.

 In submitting your fable to KidsFables.com, you agree to hold KidsFables.com and all those affiliated with KidsFables.com harmless.

 About GreatKidsGames & KidsFables